-Systems under 5,000 gallons without cross connections do not require a permit.
+- c.
+Rainwater systems under 5,000 gallons with no crossconnections do not require a permit.

 Identify your water needs: How much water do you need ?
 Harvested rainwater can be used for irrigation, car washing, livestock watering, toilet flushing, laundry and fire supression.